slayvi/cloudprogramming/README.md

 The infrastructure after applying it to AWS will be like the following: <br />

 ![](infrastructure.png)
+For a better overview, the implemented auto-scaling policy is not mentioned in this picture.

 ## Tested OS
 The infrastructure was successfully tested with